apalii/apalii.test.app/README.md

 ciphersuite, they disable SSLv2 and SSLv3, add `HTTP Strict Transport Security` and `X-Frame-Deny` headers and enable OCSP Stapling.
 Final configuration is the following:

-Also we want to disables emitting nginx version on error pages and in the “Server” response header field `server_tokens off`.
+Also we want to disables emitting nginx version on error pages and in the “Server” response header field by adding `server_tokens off` and redirect all the insecure connections to secure ones.

+`proxy_pass` was changed to unix socket due to gunicorn systemd unit configuration.

 ```
 server_tokens off;